 Record Contents: The client records should include the following: Initial contact Client personal information (name, phone #, address, demographics, workplace)Assessment of presenting problem Treatment plan and outcome, reason for selection of treatment modality Referrals Dates and summary of all contacts Signed consent form Release of information Consultations with other professionals Fee information Termination agreement Failure to keep adequate records may be grounds for professional misconduct .

 Maintenance of Files There is a responsibility on the part of the practitioner to maintain the files in a secure manner.
 If they are stored electronically, care should be taken to ensure security with passwords.
 Also care should be taken to backup files to discs, these should be stored under lock and key.
 All paper records should be stored in a locked filing cabinet with access restricted to the practitioner.
-Any confidential information that is discarded should
+Any confidential information that is discarded should be shredded.

 Client files should be kept for the time specified in applicable provincial legislation.
 EAP client files should be kept separate from any company, personnel or medical files.
 Release of Information Client files should be written with the view of possible release of information.
 A written release should be signed by the client before any information is released on their behalf.
 This consent form should include the data, client’s name and signature, witness’ signature, who the information will be released to, what information will be released, the purpose for the release of the information, and an expiration time for the release.
 Clients may request access to their file.
 It is important that the practitioner protect other information (i.e. gained from family members).
 Any request for release of information should be reviewed by an attorney or the applicable provincial ministry.
 This could be done through provincial legislation such as The Saskatchewan Freedom of Information and Protection or Privacy Act.
 A subpoena is the only other condition for release of information.
 The EFAP or service provider may apply to the courts for Privilege.
 V. SHARING INFORMATION IN SAFETY-SENSITIVE JOBS PREAMBLE Under the Canadian Human Rights Act (CHRA) it is discriminatory practice for an employer, employee organization or organization of employers: to establish or pursue a policy or practice, or to enter into an agreement affecting recruitment, referral, hiring, promotion, training, apprenticeship, transfer or any other matter relating to employment or prospective employment that deprives or tends to deprive an individual or class of individuals of employment opportunities on a prohibited ground of discrimination.
 Under the CHRA: “Disability” means any previous or existing mental or physical disability and includes disfigurement and previous or existing dependence on alcohol or a drug. *Employees have a duty to accommodate individuals with a dependence, short of undue hardship .
 Members of CEAPA shall abide by its Practice Guidelines, in particular Section 3.3 on Statement of Ethics and Section 4 on EAP Characteristics.